 2. Rank your to-do list.

 After writing your tasks on a notepad, rank them from the most important to the least.
 Rewrite your list on another page, and make sure that your handwriting is legible.
-Tip: usually, bigger fonts can motivate you to complete the task more than small fonts.
+Tip: Did you know that usually bigger fonts can motivate you to complete the task more than small fonts?

 3. Post your to-do list.

-Put your to-do list somewhere you can always see it: on your planner, wallet, cell phone (type it in your memo), or on the board in your office.
+Put your to-do list somewhere you can always see it: on your planner or calendar, in your wallet or purse, cell phone (type it in your memo section), or on the board in your office.
 If you always see the list, you’ll never forget that you have something to do.

 4. Note your responsibilities.

-Type or write in bullet points some notes about your reminder.
-For example, you can write the exact time where you have to finish the task, materials that you need for the task, or the name of the person that you’re about to meet (if the task is a meeting).
+Type or write in bulletpoints some notes about your reminder.
+For example, you can write the exact time when you have to finish the task, materials that you need for the task, or the name of the person that you’re about to meet (if the task is a meeting).
 Notes are especially important for people who forget things easily.